MicrosoftDocs/well-architected/well-architected/services/networking/azure-firewall.md

 ### Policy definitions

 - [All Internet traffic should be routed via your deployed Azure Firewall](https://ms.portal.azure.com/#blade/Microsoft_Azure_Policy/PolicyDetailBlade/definitionId/%2Fproviders%2FMicrosoft.Authorization%2FpolicyDefinitions%2Ffc5e4038-4584-4632-8c85-c0448d374b2c).
-Azure Security Center has identified that some of your subnets aren't protected with a next generation firewall.
 Protect your subnets from potential threats by restricting access to them with Azure Firewall or a supported next generation firewall.

 All built-in policy definitions related to Azure Networking are listed in [Built-in policies - Network](/azure/governance/policy/samples/built-in-policies#network).